Mac-Mann/Tic-Tac-Toe/README.md

 # Not-Your-Average-Tic-Tac-Toe

 A tic-tac-toe game that seeks to push the limits and demonstrate my web developer skills.
-Made with React, TypeScript, SCSS, TsLint, Jest, and CircleCI.

 ## General Info